MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-intro/includes/6-summary.md

 * You've learned what an IDE is and the difference is between Visual Studio and Visual Studio Code.
 * We've covered the fundamental features that make up a world-class IDE, such as:
-  * Editor features like IntelliSense, navigation, and code fixes.
+  * Editor features like IntelliCode, navigation, and code fixes.
   * Debugger features that help you inspect code as it runs.
   * Customizing your IDE by changing the themes and windows to suit your needs.
   * Popular extensions created by the ecosystem of developers that use Visual Studio.
   * Collaborative co-programming with Live Share.
   * Publishing tools that help deploy your app to the cloud.
-  * AI-assisted programming tools.
+  * AI-assisted programming tools that help you write code more efficiently.
 * You now know when Visual Studio might help you with your different developer tasks.

 Recall the example at the beginning of this module of learning to program your first website.
 Visual Studio can help you select website templates to get you started.
 It offers hints and warnings as you type in the Editor, and you can inspect your web app as it runs locally with debugger tools.